Interact with component configuration - Amazon IoT Greengrass

 Minimum SDK versions

-The following table lists the minimum versions of the Amazon IoT Device SDK that you must use to interact with component configuration.
+The following table lists the minimum versions of the SDKs that you can use to interact with component configuration.

 GetConfiguration